aiishaa/Deploy-a-high-availability-web-app-using-CloudFormation/README.md

 - Log information for UserData scripts is located in this file: cloud-init-output.log under the folder: /var/log.

-- You should be able to destroy the entire infrastructure and build it back up without any manual steps required, other than running the CloudFormation script.

 - The provided UserData script should help you install all the required dependencies.
 Bear in mind that this process takes several minutes to complete.
 Also, the application takes a few seconds to load.
 This information is crucial for the settings of your load balancer health check.

-- Last thing: Remember to delete your CloudFormation stack when you're done to avoid recurring charges!